Monday, October 7, 2024

 Ch+ O2 -> CO2 + H2O.

-So if we look at the reactants we might notice
+So if we look at the products, we might notice that there are 3 oxygen molecules compared to the 2 oxygen molecules on the

 No comments: